StefanoAllesina/Fundamentals_Bio_Data_Analysis/docs/lectures/R_tutorial.md

 write.csv(MyDF, "MyFile.csv", col.names = FALSE) # do not include column names
 ```

-Let's look at an example: Read a file containing data on the 6th chromosome for a number of Europeans (Data adapted from [Stanford HGDP SNP Genotyping Data](hagsc.org/hgdp/) by John Novembre).
-This example shows that you can read data directly from the internet!
+Let’s look at an example: Read a file containing data on the 6th
+chromosome for a number of Europeans (Data adapted from [Stanford HGDP
+SNP Genotyping Data](hagsc.org/hgdp/) by John Novembre).
+This example
+shows that you can read data directly from the internet\!

 ``` r
 # The actual URL is